cannatag/ldap3/docs/manual/source/tutorial_searches.rst

 Note that the ``entries`` attribute of the Connection object is derived from the ldap3 *Abstraction Layer* and it's specially crafted to be used in interactive mode at the ``>>>`` prompt.
 It gives a visual representation of the entry data structure where each value is, according to the schema, properly formatted
 (the date value in krbLastPwdChange is actually stored as ``b'20161009010118Z'``, but it's shown as a Python date object).
-Attributes can be queried either as a class or a dict, with some additional features as case-insensitivity and blank-insensitivity.
+Attributes can be queried either as a class or as a dict, with some additional features as case-insensitivity and blank-insensitivity.
 You can get the formatted value and the raw value (the value actually returned by the server) in the ``values`` and ``raw_values`` attributes::

     >>> entry = entries[0]